FAQs on Physical Therapy

 - Decongestive lymphatic drainage – This is a special form of massage, used to reduce swelling caused when the lymphatic system does not drain fluids from the tissues.

-- Ultrasound therapy – It involves a special kind of device which uses high-pitched sound waves which will remove muscle spasms and relax muscles before doing any exercises.
-Ultrasound therapy give relief from inflammation and pain, promotes healing, and warms muscles.
+- Ultrasound therapy – This involves a specialized device which uses high-pitched sound waves to ease muscle spasms and relax muscles before exercise.
+Ultrasound therapy relieves inflammation and pain, promotes healing, and warms muscles.

 - Electrical stimulation – This is the use of short, mild electrical current to create some type of effect in the body.
 Physical therapists use electrical stimulation to reduce feelings of pain or muscle contraction.
 This therapy also helps wound healing.

-- Heat therapy – – Heat helps relax and heal the muscles and soft tissues with increase in blood circulation.
+- Heat therapy – – Heat helps relax and heal the muscles and soft tissues through increasing blood circulation.
 This helps stiff joints and can increase mobilization.
 Heat also is used to relax muscles prior to exercise.

 - Ice therapy – Ice packs are useful for relieving pain, decreasing swelling, and lessening inflammation.
 Ice is recommended for 20 minutes at a time, several times each day.